KrescendoG/Cannabis-Industry-Analysis/README.md

 # Cannabis-Industry-Analysis
 Cannabis Industry is evolving with a rapid pace as the government of Canada is looking to legalize Cannabis to regulate it's consumption.
-It becomes crucial to now analyze the competitors in this industry and see how is the overall cannabis market performing.
+It becomes crucial to now analyze the participants in this industry and see how is the overall cannabis market performing.

+In this analysis, I aim to analyze the biggest shareholders of the Canadian cannabis market, how has been their month-over-month performance and what are some of the factors that are responsible for the growth in their market share.
+I also aim to analyze two of the biggest competitors in the industry - ROSE LifeSciences and Tilray - to see what influence do they have on each other and on the whole cannabis market.
+I also aimed to identify what is the average cost at which a Canadian resident would have to purchase cannabis, and how has it been performing over the months.